 - 2.1 The Council issues licences for Private Hire and Hackney Carriage drivers.
-In addition drivers may hold both licences and these are referred to as Dual licences. - 2.2 Licences are issued (or renewed) subject to proof of eligibility, which is: - a) Appropriate driving licence, - b) Driving assessment (DVSA 'taxi test'), - c) Evidence of having a right to work in the UK - d) Knowledge/locality test, - e) Enhanced criminal records check, - f) Medical assessment, - g) Approved evidence of awareness of child and adult safeguarding issues - 2.3 The statutory and practical criteria and qualifications for each licence are broadly identical and therefore the following requirements will apply to all driver licences.
+In addition drivers may hold both licences and these are referred to as Dual licences. - 2.2 Licences are issued (or renewed) subject to proof of eligibility, which is: - a) Appropriate driving licence, - b) Evidence of satisfactory completion of a driving assessment, approved by Hartlepool Borough Council, within 12 months of the first licence being granted.
+Failure to do so would result in a suspension of the licence until the assessment had been successfully completed, - c) Evidence of having a right to work in the UK - d) Knowledge/locality test, - e) Enhanced criminal records check, - f) Medical assessment, - g) Approved evidence of awareness of child and adult safeguarding issues - 2.3 The statutory and practical criteria and qualifications for each licence are broadly identical and therefore the following requirements will apply to all driver licences.
 However where differences exist between the licensing regimes reference will be made to it in this policy. - 2.4 At all times, the Council's legitimate aim is to protect members of the public who are using vehicles and drivers licensed by the Council and thus if the documentation produced does not satisfy the Council then the application will be refused.